Paris, je t'aime: Production

-Julio Medem was attached to the project for a long time.
+Film director Julio Medem was attached to the project for a long time.
 He was supposed to direct one of the segments starring Javier Bardem and Maria Valverde, but this finally fell through because of scheduling conflicts with the filming of Caótica Ana (2007).

 Paris, je t'aime is the first feature film to be fully scanned in 6K and mastered in 4K in Europe (as opposed to the normal 2K).
 Encoding the image took about 24 hours per reel (at Laboratoires Éclair).

-Both Emmanuel Benbihy and Gilles Caussade served as executive producers on the project.
+Both Claudie Ossard and Emmanuel Benbihy served as producers on the project, while Gilles Caussade acted as an executive producer.
 As the film is a collection of shorter segments, there were also producers attached to each episode of the project.

 Arrondissements

 Initially, 20 short films representing the 20 arrondissements of Paris were planned, but two of them (the 15th arrondissement, directed by Christoffer Boe, and the 11th arrondissement, by Raphaël Nadjari) were not included in the final film because they could not be properly integrated into it.
 Each arrondissement is followed by a few images of Paris; these transition sequences were written by Emmanuel Benbihy and directed by Benbihy with Frédéric Auburtin.
 Including Benbihy, there were 22 directors involved in the finished film.